Stevens-Johnson Syndrome Medication

 The goal of pharmacotherapy in patients with Stevens-Johnson syndrome (SJS) is to reduce morbidity and to prevent complications.
 No specific drug treatment has been consistently shown to be beneficial in the treatment of SJS.
 The choice of antibiotic for infectious causes depends on the cause of that infection.

 The use of systemic corticosteroids is controversial, but may be useful in high doses early in the disease.
-Morbidity and mortality actually may increase in association with corticosteroid use.
+Morbidity and mortality may actually increase in association with corticosteroid use.
 For persistent or recurrent ocular inflammation, patients may benefit from short-term systemic corticosteroids and/or long-term immunosuppressive therapy, which may reduce severity of conjunctivitis and improve prognosis quod visum by reducing damage to ocular surface.

 Human intravenous immunoglobulin (IVIG) has been described as both treatment and prophylaxis.